ASTEROID ASTROLOGY

 What Talent Represents

 The word talent comes from the Greek talanton, a unit of weight and then of money.
 In the parable of the talents, a master gives his servants different amounts and asks what they made of them.
-The root meaning carries forward: a talent is a given weight, unevenly distributed, and the moral question is what you do with what you were given.
-The asteroid inherits this framing.
-She describes the size and shape of your given weight, not whether you have used it.
+The root meaning can be a useful metaphor: a talent is a given weight, unevenly distributed, and the practical question is what you do with what you have.

 Naming and Discovery